jcaperella29/Processing-RNA_Seq-data-with-R-/README.md

 # A new dataframe is prepared with columns of the counts and the phenotype.
 # Using a Random Forest model , hits are narrowed down via feature selection
 # Finally the top 20 genes are output as a text file.
+# Note when using real data, enter your counts matrix at line 62 and other information(like phenotypes) at line 64